victor90braz/refactoring-techniques/README.md

 ### Using PHP in the Terminal (CMD):

 - **Check Available PHP Commands:**
-  You can check the available PHP commands using the following in the terminal:
+  To explore available PHP commands, execute the following in the terminal:

   ```sh
   php -h
   ```

 - **Start a Local PHP Server:**
-  To start a local PHP server, use the following command in the terminal:
+  Start a local PHP server using the following command in the terminal:

   ```sh
   php -S localhost:8888 -t public
   ```